GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 Now, status values `private` and `password-protected` are also supported.
 This makes it possible to create endpoints that: Aare to be consumed internally only (in the former case), and; That can be accessed via a password only (in the latter case).

+### Private endpoints

+By setting the status of the Custom Endpoint or Persisted Query as `private`, the endpoint can only be accessed by the admin user.
+This prevents our data from being unintentionally shared with users who should not have access to the data.

+For instance, we can create private Persisted Queries that help manage the application, such as retrieving data to create reports with our metrics.

 ## Browse and install Gato GraphQL extensions